friendly-bits/geoip-shell/Documentation/DETAILS.md

 ### Library Scripts
 - The 'library' term is used loosely as some of these scripts actually do some work by themselves.
 In particular, the lib-apply scripts.
 What's common to all of them is that they are sourced from other scripts rather than called to run as an individual script.
 - The -common script includes a large number of functions used throughout the suite, and assigns some essential variables.
 - The -setvars script sets some system-specific variables (such as the PATH environment variable, the detected init system, paths to some directories etc).
 It is sourced from the -common script.
 The distribution version stores some initial values.
-During installation, the -install script creates a new version in the installation directory and adds the required variables to it.
+During installation, the -install script creates a new version and adds the required variables to it.
+It is stored in the config directory rather than in /usr/bin as other scripts because it essentially a part of the config which is simply more convenient to implement as a script, and the installed version contains some potentially sensitive data which should not be readable by unprivileged users.
 - The -ipt and -nft scripts implement support for iptables and nftables, respectively.
 They are sourced from the main scripts which need to interact with the firewall utility directly.
 - When nftables is present during installation, the iptables libraries are not installed.
 - When nftables is not present (and iptables is), both -ipt and -nft libraries are installed, so if you ever upgrade your system to nftables, the suite shouldn't break.